 Male allies often ask me what they can do to make a difference.
 Here is my list of ways to advocate for women and URMs.
 My list builds upon the ideas from Anna Nagurney’s excellent list.

-- Have at least one female and one URM plenary/keynote speaker if you are organizing a conference.
+- Invite female and URM plenary/keynote speakers if you are organizing a conference.

 - Invite women and URMs to speak at your campuses in department seminars or as guest lecturers.